scrabbletank/farhome-rules/rulesdoc.md

 *Requires 3 proficiency in Arcane, 15th Level*

 When landing a hit with a spell that deals Force damage you may shove the target, moving them 1 tile to the side or away from you.
 This movement does not trigger opportunity attacks.
 When rolling a crit with these spells you may reroll a single wound die in the damage roll.

+#### Reliable
+*Requires proficiency, 15th Level*

+Choose an attribute, your natural talent has made you reliable in all skill challenges related to that attribute.
+When rolling a skill challenge using that attribute your minimum successes are equal to your proficiency in that skill.
+This only takes into account positive dice, challenge dice and negative dice added by effects, such as poison, still reduce that number as normal.

+#### Assassinate
+*Requires 3 proficiency in 1 Handed weapons, 3 Dexterity, 9th Level*

+Once per turn, when making an 1 handed weapon attack against a creature you add 2 wound dice on crit.

+#### Uncanny Dodge
+*Requires Agile, 10th Level*

+Once per round you may spend 2 AP to gain _Resistance 2_ to all but psychic damage from the next attack.
 ___
 ### Advanced